ioalexei/OSGeoUK-website/foss4guk2024/code-of-conduct.md

 ## Escalating and/Reporting a Problem

-Issues that cannot be handled by the presentation host and co-host should be escalated to the OSGeo:UK conference committee by e-mail <span class="osgeoemail"></span>.
+Issues that cannot be handled by the presentation chairs or conference chairs should be escalated to the OSGeo:UK conference committee by e-mail <span class="osgeoemail"></span>.

 ## Meeting recordings

 Most presentations will be recorded and uploaded to the FOSS4G:UK YouTube channel for public viewing.
 This is done on an opt-in basis, when you submit to the call for talks.
-We will also take photos during the events, and use these for publicity.
-This is done on an opt-in basis, when you register.
 If you wish to change your mind, then you must explicitly contact the OSGeo:UK conference committee by e-mail <span class="osgeoemail"></span>.

-Presentations where a code of conduct violation is known to have occurred will be treated separately and a joint decision between the presenter, co-host, and the conference organising committee will be made as to whether the recording should be made available.
+Presentations where a code of conduct violation is known to have occurred will be treated separately and a joint decision between the presenter, chair, and the conference organising committee will be made as to whether the recording should be made available.

 ## Be Nice